kyauk/fog/README.md

 # fog
-Building a prediction app that'll allow for prediction of a Freezing of Gait episode 3 seconds beforehand
+Building a real-time detection system for Freezing of Gait (FoG), that'll allow for immediate cueing to shortern and/or end FoG episodes.